-Few months ago Icesi library has been facing the challenge of not having more shelf space to store all references to the university community demand, this is the reason the principal’s office decided to migrate all its contents took a digital environment semester to semester and expanded its digital collection.
+A few months ago, Icesi Library was facing the challenge of not having more shelf space to store all references to the university community demand; this is the reason the principal’s office decided to migrate all its contents, took a digital environment semester to semester, and expanded its digital collection.

-Currently the library has more than 47,000 scientific journals, more than 10,000 thousand digital books and have access to more than 50 bases of academic and scientific first level data, allowing you to have an excellent academic and digital research material.
-By order of the university, all research projects and thesis of his students have to be indexed in a digital library.
+Currently, the Library has more than 47,000 scientific journals, more than 10,000 digital books, and access to more than 50 academic and scientific first-level databases, allowing you to have excellent educational and digital research material.
+By order of the university, all his students’ research projects and theses must be indexed in a digital library.

-All this effort should be made visible from its website and should not have limited access to one computer on campus.
+All this effort should be made visible on its website, and it should not have limited access to one computer on campus.

 What problem do you want to solve?